This post may contain affiliate links. Please see my full disclosure for details.

 How To Make Apple Strudel

-- Combine apples, breadcrumbs, 2 tablespoons of melted butter, 3 tablespoons of sugar, lemon juice, cinnamon, and salt.
-Set aside.
+- Mix the filling: In a large bowl, add the apples, breadcrumbs, 2 tablespoons (1 oz/28 g) melted butter, 3 tablespoons sugar, lemon juice, cinnamon, and salt.
+Toss to coat the apples evenly.

-- Place your remaining 6 tablespoons of melted butter and 2 tablespoons of sugar in two separate bowls.
+- Prepare your setup: Place the remaining 6 tablespoons (3 oz/85 g) melted butter into a small bowl, and the remaining 2 tablespoons sugar into a separate bowl.

-- Fold the sides of the dough over the apples.
-Then, starting from the bottom, roll the dough with the apples inside away from you until the dough is rolled up, and the apples are enclosed.
+- Roll the strudel: Fold the sides of the dough over the filling.
+Starting from the bottom, roll the dough away from you to enclose the apples.

-- Place the roll, seam side down, in the center of the baking sheet, brush the remaining melted butter and sprinkle with sugar.
+- Finish and place on tray: Place the roll seam side down on the baking sheet.
+Brush with the remaining butter and sprinkle with the remaining sugar.

-- Leftover apple strudel can be kept in an airtight container in the refrigerator for up to 2 days.
+- Cool and serve: Allow to cool, then serve with a drizzle of Crème Anglaise.
+Store leftovers in an airtight container in the refrigerator for up to 2 days.

 FAQs